Note: As a subsidiary of

 Semester two: A step up from semester one.
 You will take that knowledge and expand to the next step.
 Staircase learning.
 This will continue through your favourite subjects - from illustration, photography, video/filmmaking, design and 3D/animation.
 Create projects that use these subjects through classes while learning more ways to communicate about arts and with others.
 A community of arts-focused truly starts to evolve.
-Starting to introduced to presenting and understanding and practicing the art of communication, which is key to our industries.
+Starting to introduce to presenting and understanding and practising the art of communication, which is key to our industries.

 Visual Language (Semester 1) (15 Credits)